car03h/va.gov-team/platform/working-with-vsp/onboarding/Product Development Checklist.md

   - [Infrastructure / Production Readiness]

-# Step 3: Schedule a Go / No Go meeting
+# Step 3

-With Platform, your PO, and other stakeholders whose sign-off you need.
+Schedule a Go / No Go meeting With Platform, your PO, and other stakeholders whose sign-off you need.
 [Here's a template for a great go / no go meeting agenda](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/product-management/go-no-go-meeting-template.md)

-# Step 4: Report on your KPIs in Team of Teams
+# Step 4

-Be prepared to give a 10 second readout of:
+Report on your KPIs in Team of Teams:
 - The KPIs you set
 - Which #s you're hitting and missing
 - What you're doing as a result